MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-prep.md

 #### Proxy on Teams Rooms on Android

-Proxy settings on Teams Rooms on Android vary by device manufacturer, please consult your OEM documentation for how to best configure your Teams Rooms on Android device for a network with a proxy.
+Proxy settings on Teams Rooms on Android vary by device manufacturer.
+Consult OEM documentation for how to best configure Teams Rooms on Android devices for a network with a proxy.

 ## Admin group management